pareto-xyz/pareto-theta-vault-v1/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/Paretoxyz?style=social)
 [![Tests](https://github.com/pareto-xyz/pareto-theta-vault-v1/actions/workflows/ci.yaml/badge.svg)](https://github.com/pareto-xyz/pareto-theta-vault-v1/actions/workflows/ci.yaml)

-Pareto Theta Vault v1 is a Replicating Theta Vault built on top of Primitive's RMM-01 pools.
-Pareto's vault provides users weekly payoffs equal to the premiums from rolling out-the-money covered calls through a replicating market maker rather than a marketplace.
+Pareto's Theta Vault v1 is a Replicating Theta Vault built on top of Primitive's RMM-01 pools.
+Pareto's vault generates yield for depositors by operating an automated weekly covered call selling strategy.
+This involves selling upside token volatility in return for a premium.

+The vault replicates the payoff of selling out-the-money Black-Scholes covered call options, which expire each Friday.
+It reinvest assets each week until users withdraw.

+It generates premiums by depositing in a replicating market maker (RMM), a type of automated market maker (AMM), rather than selling options via auctions.

 ## Documentation